Chapter 7 (Legion): Critical reviews

 "Chapter 7" received critical acclaim.
-The review aggregator website Rotten Tomatoes reported a 89% approval rating with an average rating of 8.2/10 for the episode, based on 18 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 8.2/10 for the episode, based on 18 reviews.
 The site's consensus states: "With the revelation of the series villain, 'Chapter 7' ties up a number of loose ends in preparation for the series finale - albeit in somewhat predictable fashion."

 Scott Collura of IGN gave the episode an "amazing" 9.3 out of 10 and wrote in his verdict, "Legion continues to knock it out of the telepathic park as it heads to its big season finale next week, answering questions, dropping fan service in a unique and memorable way, and, with its 'Bolero' escapade, providing one of the coolest sequences to air on TV yet in 2017."

 Alex McLevy of The A.V.
 Club gave the episode an "A-" grade and wrote, "Despite all that happens in 'Chapter 7' - the thrilling heroics, the tense and unsettling confrontations with Lenny, the deadly cliff-hanger ending - the most significant struggle, as always, is the one inside David's consciousness."

 Alan Sepinwall of Uproxx wrote, "'Chapter 7' has to devote a lot of time to exposition...
 Fortunately, it's happening Legion-style... that it never feels like the story is grinding to a halt so that the characters can explain things to each other, and to us."
 Kevin P. Sullivan of Entertainment Weekly wrote, "Nothing about Legion so far would suggest that the end of the first season would be anything less than super satisfying, but watching the penultimate chapter of the arc was an utter delight."